ferrine/ferrine.github.io/content/gsoc/autumn_coming.md

 [documentation](http://docs.pymc.io/en/latest/examples.html#variational-inference)

 [The second](https://github.com/pymc-devs/pymc3/pull/2416) implements Structured Variational Inference not possible before.
 It is not ready for merge as it has to be reviewed a bit more and a lot of examples have to be rerun.
 That will take some more time for sure.
+It also allows to create arbitrary variational distributions in future for individual groups of variables.
+Gubmel Softmax reparametrization might suit extremely well for
+Deep Learning modern approaches.
+I am sure that PyMC3 will make Bayesian Deep Learining more accessible.